Qwetuo/oneshop/README.md

  Prototype Scope (Current)
  -
- Because of time restrictions, the app only supports a (fixed) search on shop category (of wallet stores) near the area at Raffles City. \
+ The app currently only supports search near the area at Raffles City. \
  It renders a list of search result which shows basic information of a store from google map api (e.g. their location, reference and rating).
 Clicking on any of the shop's card opens up a modal that shows reviews that others have written for the store on the site.
-(Currently only Kate Spade store have seeded data). \
+(To check out some of the seeded data, search for wallet and click on the Kate Spade card). \
  Have also added functionality for users who are logged in to create new review for the stores.